QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ## How you should process

 You will use SceneBuilder to create your .fxml files.
-Inside simply drag components and create the interface that you have to.
-Please take note of these steps
+Inside, simply drag components and create the interface that you have to.
+You may follow these steps

 * Create ``ClientFrame.fxml``
-* launcher, test
+* launch it (either using preview or the main)
+* check that your view is done
-* Main + start Controller (only the easy part, see a bit further)
+* Code the Main + a part of the Controller (see a bit further)
 * Test with the server
 * Write the rest of the Controller

 <hr class="sl">

+## SceneBuilder

 ### Layout

 Use the ``BorderPane`` component!
 That's a component divided into north, south, east, west, and center.
 You can use it to put one component at the top, one in the middle and, one at the bottom.
-Then you have some components like a vbox (one component per line), hbox (one per column), toolbar, menubar, ...
+Then you have some components like a Vbox (one component per line), Hbox (one per column), toolbar, menubar, ...
 You can even use a ``BorderPane`` inside a ``BorderPane``.

 ### Icons